wagenaartje/formation-assembly/README.md

 So we cannot seem to bypass a very strong local minima, somehow.
 So can we just do the following: see if we can beat the simple algorithm using a pre-trained network?
 IT DOES!!!
 It goes to about 0.05, which is the best we can  do? not with sign...

+# Create MWE example, and post.
+Ask why not working?

+# Do fixed formation, for many agents.